Nfinley/resume/gist_resume.md

 Unfiltered Build |  Seattle, WA | DECEMBER 2018 - PRESENT
 * Creating a design and development incubator for creative thinkers pursuing an uninhibited passion for innovation
 * Currently developing, architecting and designing an app with a mission to change the way our users discover and experience music
-* Assisting clients design, solution and execute e-commerce solutions driving sustained business and increased sales
+* Assisting clients design, solution and execute e-commerce solutions driving sustained business and over $500k in annual revenue

 `Technologies leveraged: React.js, Javascript, AWS Amplify, AWS Lambda, Node.js, GraphQL`